nitinjmv/my-notes/development/java.md

 The object, however, would be marked as finalized, so when it would become eligible again, the finalize method would not be called.
 In essence, you can turn this “resurrection” trick only once for the lifetime of the object.
 Beware that this ugly hack should be used only if you really know what you're doing — however, understanding this trick gives some insight into how the GC works.

-**Question:** Describe Strong, Weak, Soft and Phantom References and Their Role in Garbage Collection.
+<mark>**Question:** Describe Strong, Weak, Soft and Phantom References and Their Role in Garbage Collection.

 **Answer:** Much as memory is managed in Java, an engineer may need to perform as much optimization as possible to minimize latency and maximize throughput, in critical applications.
 Much as it is impossible to explicitly control when garbage collection is triggered in the JVM, it is possible to influence how it occurs as regards the objects we have created.